The biggest hurdle blocking the way to your own small farm is, most of the time, money.

 - Business and Marketing plan – to show your goals and give further insurance to the bank

-- Sales contracts – If you can provide a list with customers, you are more likely to get approved for a bigger loan.
+- Sales contracts – If you can provide a list of customers, you are more likely to get approved for a bigger loan.

 - Any additional information ensuring your business success